 4. Reading helps students consider different points of view.

-Middle school students can have tunnel vision—they only tend to only see what’s right in front of them and they have a hard time looking at things from a perspective that is not their own.
+Middle school students can have tunnel vision—they only tend to see what’s right in front of them, and they have a hard time looking at things from a perspective that is not their own.
 We often read nonfiction articles that are paired with fiction so students are exposed to multiple viewpoints.
 This helps students realize that there are many perspectives on one issue.
 Students who have learned to see beyond themselves and into another’s perspective are more likely to read books they wouldn’t normally pick up.
-They are also more likely to perform well on the paired passages sections of standardized tests.
+They are also more likely to perform well on the paired-passages sections of standardized tests.

 5. Reading helps students develop their sense of justice.

 “That’s not fair!” is not only something little kids say.
 Middle schoolers see issues as very black and white.
 But it’s important to remember that justice comes in many forms.
 Sometimes in books, the bad guys pay for their actions, and other times they don’t.
 Students increase their comprehension when they read stories with characters who don’t get what they deserve, either good or bad.
-Gaining insight into what equates justice for a character (or what happened to prevent justice) not only deepens their personal reading life, but it also makes it possible for them to evaluate the passages on state tests that ask difficult questions about cause and effect.
+Gaining insight into what equates justice for a character (or what happened to prevent justice) not only deepens their personal reading life, it also makes it possible for them to evaluate the passages on state tests that ask difficult questions about cause and effect.